thousandbrainsproject/tbp.tbs_sensorimotor_intelligence/monty/configs/README.md

 This figure presents results from four inference experiments testing Monty's robustness under different conditions.
 Monty was pre-trained on 14 standard rotations derived from cube face and corner views (see full configuration details in `pretraining_experiments/dist_agent_1lm`).

 - `dist_agent_1lm`: Standard inference with no sensor noise or random rotations
-- `dist_agent_1lm_noise`: Tests robustness to sensor noise
+- `dist_agent_1lm_noise_all`: Tests robustness to heavy sensor noise
-- `dist_agent_1lm_randrot_all`: Tests performance across 14 random rotations, not seen during training
+- `dist_agent_1lm_randrot_14`: Tests performance across 14 random rotations, not seen during training
-- `dist_agent_1lm_randrot_all_noise`: Tests performance with both random rotations and sensor noise
+- `dist_agent_1lm_randrot_14_noise_all`: Tests performance with both random rotations and heavy sensor noise
+- `dist_agent_1lm_randrot_14_noise_all_color_clamped`: Tests performance with random rotations, heavy sensor noise, and with the color feature for each observation clamped to blue.

 Here we are showing the performance of the "standard" version of Monty, using:
 - 77 objects
 - 14 rotations
 - Goal-state-driven/hypothesis-testing policy active
 - A single LM (no voting)

-The main output measures are accuracy, rotation error (degrees), and Chamfer distance for each condition.
+The main output measures are accuracy and rotation error (degrees) for each condition.

 ## Figure 4: Structured Object Representations